Gardening Plants & Flowers Shrubs

 Light

-Gold Mound spirea prefers full sun, when possible, but will tolerate light shade.
+Gold Mound spirea prefers full sun but will tolerate light shade when possible.
 Planting it in a sunny location helps to ensure the best color.

 Soil

-This plant will grow best in well-drained soil, although it tolerates clay soils better than some other shrubs.
+This plant will grow best in well-drained soil, although it tolerates clay soils better than other shrubs.
 Amend the soil with compost as needed.
 Gold Mound spirea prefers a pH range of 5.5 to 7.5.
-Mulch for winter protection if you wish to grow them in USDA cold hardiness zones 4 or 5, just to be on the safe side.
+Mulch for winter protection if you wish to grow it in USDA cold hardiness zones 4 or 5 to be on the safe side.
 The plant is hardy to -30 degrees Fahrenheit.

 Water

-Every week during the summer be sure to thoroughly water this shrub (unless it rains steadily for several days, then you can skip a week).
+Thoroughly water this shrub every week during the summer (unless it rains steadily for several days, you can skip a week).
 Water until the roots are saturated, but don't overwater; Gold Mound spirea doesn't like overly wet conditions.

 Fertilizer

-These hardy plants should be fertilized in late winter or early spring before new growth appears.
+These hardy plants should be fertilized in late winter or early spring before new growth.
 A general-purpose garden fertilizer is fine.
 For the amount to use, follow the product label instructions.
 Be sure to water thoroughly after applying fertilizer.

 Types of Golden Japanese Spirea

-Because of the striking color of their leaves, Gold Mound spirea bushes are more suitable for use as specimen plants than is the cultivar Neon Flash, the latter bearing foliage that's nothing out of the ordinary.
-You can also use Gold Mound spirea as foundation shrubs or hedge plants.
+Because of the striking color of their leaves, Gold Mound spirea bushes are more suitable for use as specimen plants or foundation shrubs than the cultivar Neon Flash, the latter bearing foliage that's nothing out of the ordinary.
+Gold Mound spirea grows like the similarly-shaped variety Goldflame spirea.

 Other cultivars of Spiraea japonica that have golden leaves and pink flowers and that are hardy to zone 4 are the following: